sl-lang/sll/changelog/latest.md

 ## Added

+- Ability to create UI elements without the parent UI, for layout calculation purposes
 - Ability to serialize and deserialize UI elements and layouts
 - Implemented filter layouts in the UI extension